 Cawdor Castle

-About half an hour’s drive east of Inverness (or an hour by public transport), Cawdor Castle and Gardens dates from at least 1454, and possibly even earlier than that.
+About half an hour’s drive east of Inverness (or an hour by public transport), Cawdor Castle and Gardens dates from at least 1454, possibly even earlier than that.

 The castle has been in the Campbell family since the 16th century, and it’s still home to members of Clan Campbell.
 It’s particularly well known for its three gardens: the Walled Garden, the Flower Garden, and the Wild Garden.
 You can also visit many of the main rooms of the castle.